-Mongolia completed ODIHR's annual online questionnaire for the second time since becoming a participating State in 2012.
+Mongolia regularly reports on hate crimes to ODIHR.
 Mongolia's criminal code contains one substantive offence provision.
 The Office of the Prosecutor General is responsible for data collection on hate crime.

 |Year||Hate crimes recorded by police||Prosecuted||Sentenced|